christofsteel/pySpellbook/README.md

 this will fetch all python dependencies and install the binary pySpellbook.

+For windows releases there is an installer in "Releases"

 pySpellbook uses Prince to render the pdf output.
 Unfortunately Prince  is not open source software, but free for personal use.
 To install prince download it here (http://www.princexml.com/download/) and set the correct